cinemast/interview/README.md

 Please use any programming languge / libraries / frameworks that you are **most comfortable** with.

-Please make sure that you meet the Acceptance Criterias
+Please make sure that you meet the acceptance criteria.
+It would be nice to implement some of the bonus criteria.

 **Hint:** we prefer simple solutions over complex ones.